-“You should eat small, frequent meals to speed up your metabolism”
+“You should eat small, frequent meals to speed up your metabolism.”

 There is a theory that your body will burn more calories by making it digest multiple, smaller meals per day in comparison to larger, infrequent ones.
 It’s a reasonably similar notion that dumping a pile of wood onto a fire may be less effective than gradually adding in one log at a time – but your metabolism is not a fire.

-“Eating carbs late at night makes you fat”
+“Eating carbs late at night makes you fat.”

-“Fasted cardio is best for fat loss”
+“Fasted cardio is best for fat loss.”

-Research shows that as long as the energy balance of your diet is in line with your goals, (i.e. you are burning more calories than you’re consuming as mentioned above) fat loss is similar whether you choose to eat before doing cardio or not.
+Research shows that as long as the energy balance of your diet is in line with your goals (i.e. you are burning more calories than you’re consuming, as mentioned above), fat loss is similar whether you choose to eat before doing cardio or not.

-“When dieting, it is best to lift lighter weights for higher reps”
+“When dieting, it is best to lift lighter weights for higher reps.”

 Typically speaking, the best way to look in shape is to engage in regular hypertrophy (lean muscle building) training with an emphasis on progressively overloading your muscles, challenging them more and more over time, while eating at a caloric surplus to support growth.

-From there, it’s simply a case of bringing yourself into a calorie deficit by consuming fewer calories than you’re burning in order to shed enough fat that you’re lean enough to show off your hard-earned muscles.
+From there, it’s simply a case of bringing yourself into a calorie deficit by consuming fewer calories than you’re burning to shed enough fat that you’re lean enough to show off your hard-earned muscles.

-“It is best to only train each muscle group once a week”
+“It is best only to train each muscle group once a week.”

 Many people follow routines that have them exhaustively train each muscle group once per week, which is an inefficient way to train.